os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 #### Installing in default location

-Go to the directory where you have downloaded a Raptor exe and execute like below
+Go to the directory where you have downloaded a Raptor exe and execute it like below

 ```
 ./Raptor_x.x.x.run